-SBCS encourages families intending for their child(ren) to attend school in the fall to complete the registration form before school ends to qualify for the early, discounted registration fee.
-This includes families who may need financial assistance.
+SBCS encourages families intending for their child(ren) to attend school in the fall to complete the online registration process before school ends to ensure your child(ren) has a spot in their class before next school year.
+Once registration is open to new families, priority is given to families that complete the registration process.
 Having an accurate picture of how many students will be returning for the following year will ensure every student receives the tools they need on the first day of the new school year.
-The per-child registration fee increases by \$100 after April 15 for returning families.
+Each year the school will send communication about tuition, enrollment fees, and registration fees.

 For those families interested in financial assistance, the Children's Scholarship application form and/or the Financial Aid Independent Review (FAIR) application form must be completed by the deadline to be considered for financial assistance from the parish.
-These forms and deadlines are communicated in Tiger Tuesday.
+These forms and deadlines are communicated in the weekly school newsletter.